 The building site of Genoa – Sestri Ponente was employed to build the steel units, as well as the plant in Valegio sul Mincio (Verona) and the shipyard of Castellammare di Stabia.

 The steel deck was produced in macro structural elements that were then brought on site, assembled and welded together, the production of every single span being completed on the ground.
 This solution has kept work at height to a minimum.

 The lifting process used mainly heavy-load lattice boom cranes.
 The 100-metre spans weighing over 1,800 tons, as well as the ending spans on each side of the bridge were lifted using special devices called “strand jacks”, which allowed the large decks to be aligned precisely in the space available between the structures already at height.
 This precise positioning was made possible thanks to the use of special hydraulic slides that had been purposely developed.

-An integrated monitoring, control and inspection system was provided and installed in collaboration with Cetena, the Fincantieri Group’s R&D company based in Genoa.
+An integrated monitoring, control and inspection system was provided and installed in collaboration with Cetena and Seastema, the Fincantieri Group’s R&D companies based in Genoa.

 Technology and Sustainability

 The new bridge for Genoa is equipped with the most advanced technological tools available, such as robotic automation and sensor systems to monitor the infrastructure and its maintenance, as well as a special dehumidification system in order to avoid the formation of saline condensation and to limit corrosion damage.
 Furthermore, a database has been created to study and monitor the data and use them as a benchmark for the design of similar infrastructures with the same capacity in the future.

 The environmental impact of the bridge is limited thanks to solar panels that produce the energy needed to run the bridge’s systems (lighting, sensors and machinery) both day and night.